-Employees, contractor at Lawrence Presbyterian Manor test positive for COVID-19
+Employees, contractor at Lawrence PMMA test positive for COVID-19

 One direct-care employee and one non-direct care employee have tested positive for COVID-19 at Lawrence Presbyterian Manor.
 Additionally, a contract therapist has tested positive.